September 19, 2025

 Increased engagement rates come with better access

-Members receive everything they need at home, including devices like the Digital Therapist or Move Wearable.
+Members receive everything they need at home, including their personalized care plan accessible through the Sword app, and FDA-listed devices like the Bloom Pod.
 They are supported by a licensed clinician who monitors progress and adapts care plans.
 The simplicity of setup, combined with at-home convenience, drives an 81 percent completion rate¹⁰, nearly double the industry average for in-person PT

 Sword scales easily for diverse and distributed workforces